Monoidal Quantaloids: Preliminaries

-The first two properties in the next proposition express that homsets in categories with all small biproducts form complete monoids in the sense of Kornell \cite{Kornell23}, which is a generalization of the notion of $\Sigma$-monoids introduced by Haghverdi \cite{haghverdi_2000} to the uncountable case.
+The first two properties in the next proposition express that homsets in a category $\mathbf R$ with all small biproducts form complete monoids in the sense of Laird \cite{Laird}, which is a generalization of the notion of $\Sigma$-monoids introduced by Haghverdi \cite{haghverdi_2000} to the uncountable case.
+Combined with the sixth property, these properties express that $\mathbf R$ is enriched over the category of complete monoids and sum-preserving maps, which is proven in \cite[Proposition 2.3]{Laird}.
+The proof of the remaining properties is straightforward; the essential steps are the same in the more familiar case of finitely-indexed families of morphisms.
 We note that complete monoids are also studied by Andr\'es-Mart\'inez and Heunen \cite{AndresMartinez-Heunen}.
-We will not include a proof, since the essential steps are the same in the more familiar case of finitely-indexed families of morphisms.